score-json/nlohmann_json/TSF/trustable/statements/JLS-23.md

     mishu-dev: 1.0
 ---

-The Eclipse S-CORE organization mirrors the nlohmann/json project in a github fork.
+The Eclipse S-CORE organization mirrors the nlohmann/json project in a Github fork.